National Centre for Management Accreditation

 *Assessment may take between 4-8 weeks.

-The assessment is conducted by the Academic Dean who provides a recommendation to the National Vice President of Education regarding an accredited status after a thorough review of the application and all accompanying documents.
-The National Vice President will provide notice of accreditation.
+The assessment is conducted by the NCMA Accreditation Committee, led by the Academic Dean, who provides a recommendation to the Chief Executive Officer regarding an accredited status after a thorough review of the application and all accompanying documents.
+The Chief Executive Officer will provide notice of accreditation.

 Accreditation may be withheld and granted “pending status” if improvements are needed as determined by the accreditation assessment process.